AICoE/elyra-aidevsecops-tutorial/docs/source/thoth-aicoe-services.md

 Note that all the requirements for the overlay are created using the Thoth resolution engine.
 You can find the inputs used for Thoth recommender in the [.thoth.yaml](../../.thoth.yaml#L5) config file.

 Once the pipelines have finished execution, the images will be available on quay.

+## Images for MNIST Classification with Tensorflow

 You can find the images built for this tutorial at the links provided below.
 Note that these images have been named according to the overlays requested.

-- [download-dataset overlay](../../overlays/download-dataset) -> quay.io/thoth-station/elyra-aidevsecops-dataset:v0.11.0 (download-dataset image)
+- [download-dataset overlay](../../overlays/download-dataset/Pipfile) -> quay.io/thoth-station/elyra-aidevsecops-dataset:v0.11.0 (download-dataset image)

 - [training overlay](../../overlays/training/Pipfile) -> quay.io/thoth-station/elyra-aidevsecops-training:v0.11.0 (training image)

 - [inference overlay](../../overlays/inference/Pipfile)  -> quay.io/thoth-station/elyra-aidevsecops-tutorial:v0.11.0 (inference image)

+## Images for MNIST Classification with Pytorch and Neural Magic

+You can find the images built for this tutorial at the links provided below.
+Note that these images have been named according to the overlays requested.

+- [nm-download overlay](../../overlays/nm-download) -> quay.io/thoth-station/neural-magic-download:v0.13.0 (download-dataset image)

+- [pytorch-training overlay](../../overlays/training/Pipfile) -> quay.io/thoth-station/pytorch-training:v0.13.0 (training image)

+- [nm-convert-onnx overlay](../../overlays/nm-convert-onnx/Pipfile)  -> quay.io/thoth-station/neural-magic-convert-onnx:v0.13.0 (convert-to-onnx image)

+- [nm-sparseml overlay](../../overlays/nm-sparseml/Pipfile)  -> quay.io/thoth-station/neural-magic-sparseml:v0.13.0 (sparsify image)

+- [nm-inference overlay](../../overlays/nm-inference/Pipfile)  -> quay.io/thoth-station/neural-magic-deepsparse:v0.13.0 (inference image)

 # Dependencies updates in the repo